htemuri/home-lab/plans/ipmi.md

 # Background

-Wish to create a rust tool for IPMI over LAN.
+Create a rust tool for IPMI over LAN.
 This will enable me to access server hardware through code.

+This work is tracked under https://github.com/htemuri/rust-ipmi

 ## IPMI